 Second, Jesus’s reasoning for this love wasn’t a deferred revenge or moral superiority or even conversion and cultural power.
 Jesus’s reasoning was entirely theological: God is generous to “the evil” and “the unrighteous” and “kind to the ungrateful and wicked.”
 God is an Enemy-Lover.
 So if God is like that, we must embrace God’s heart and actively desire the wellbeing of our enemies.
 End of story.

 Third, Jesus doesn’t leave his command to love enemies ambiguous or aspirational.
-He names four practical pathways for loving our enemies: praying for them, doing good to them, blessing them, and giving to them.
+He names five practical pathways for loving our enemies: praying for them, doing good to them, blessing them, giving to them, and showing mercy or forgiving them.
 Look at each briefly.

 Pray: When we pray for – not against! – someone, we ask God to be with them, to help them, to heal them.
 This prayer shifts our consciousness away from bitterness and revenge to compassion and care.
 Rather than seeing the other as hopelessly cut off from God, which leads to demonizing them, we should bring them to God and intercede for their welfare.
-Bonhoeffer described this kind of prayer as a “cleansing bath” that washes away the stain of hatred.
+Dietrich Bonhoeffer, a dissident theologian who was executed by the Nazis in 1945, described this kind of prayer as a “cleansing bath” that washes away the stain of hatred.
 Prayer is the premeditation of peace.

 Do Good: But Jesus doesn’t leave us with “thoughts and prayers.”
 He tells us to move our bodies and actively “do good” for those who hate us.
 Doing good requires creative action that helps others.
-When we do good, we go out of our way to make sure that people have what they need to be well.
+When we do good, we recognize the other’s enduring dignity and go out of our way to make sure that people have what they need to be well.
 Jesus says that we should do that for our enemies.